-Work deadlines.
 The daily commute.
 Family issues.
 Relationship problems.
+Feeling unhappy at work.
 Our day-to-day lives can be filled with many stressful situations.
 Taking time away from those things through travel is a great way to clear your head and de-stress, as it temporarily removes us from the places and activities that increase our stress levels.

 Travelling allows us to forget about our chores and stresses and reset our minds.
 According to a 2013 study, almost 90 per cent of Americans surveyed noticed significant drops in stress following just a couple of days of travelling.